marafathussain/ML_book_easy/chapters/chapter1.md

 **Why this matters for biologists:**

-The Dartmouth vision of machines that could learn, reason, and solve problems wasn't purely theoretical, it was motivated by understanding biological intelligence.
+The Dartmouth vision of machines that could learn, reason, and solve problems was not purely theoretical, it was motivated by understanding biological intelligence.
 The attendees included neuroscientists interested in how brains process information.
 From the beginning, AI and biology were intertwined: AI sought to recreate biological intelligence, while biology increasingly looked to computational models to understand the brain.

 ### 1.3.2 Early Success and Optimism (1956-1974)